11 Mar

 • Instead of trying to reform institutions that were never built for us, we invest in parallel systems that center humanity over power.

 Resistance is important.
-But intentional creation is how we win.
+But intentional creation is how we win in the long run.

 3. Reclaim the Narrative

 The biggest tool of oppression is the story we are told about ourselves.
-The story that is being told now:
+The story being told now is:

 • That we are powerless.